telerik/kendo-angular-samples/grid-firebase/README.md

-# Kendo UI for Angular - CRUD with Firebase
+# Kendo UI for Angular Grid - CRUD with Firebase

 This repository demonstrates a Kendo Ui for Angular Grid in edit mode using Google's realtime [firebase](https://firebase.google.com/) database.